microsoft/PartnerResources/_docs/Skilling/Teams Academy/content/meetings/network.md

 ---
 layout: page
-title: Meetings and Network considerations in Teams
+title: Meetings & Network Considerations in Teams
 sorttitle: Meetings and Network considerations in Teams
 description: In this session, we explore Teams meeting types, attendee and client pre-requisites, and network considerations and optimizations.
 Join us for essential insights!
 updated: 2022-02-27